-Top Offline blogging Tools To Consider
+Top WordPress Offline Editor To Consider For Blogging

-When it comes to offline blogging apps, PC-based apps are clearly in the lead thanks to Microsoft’s Windows Live Writer.
+When it comes to offline blogging editors, PC-based apps are clearly in the lead thanks to Microsoft’s Windows Live Writer.
 There are only a handful of apps that really come close to this piece of software.
 Perhaps what’s surprising about Windows Live Writer is the fact that it is absolutely free to download, a rarity from Microsoft.
 It’s clearly the most convenient offline blogging tool and here are some of the features that make it standout:

 - Supports multiple blogging platforms besides WordPress